Book Marketing

 Here’s where you can send them:

-• Book reviewers or book bloggers
+a.
+Book reviewers or book bloggers

 Once you’ve exhausted your email list, you can reach out to book reviewers such as influential book review blogs or professional book review sites.
-Check out our article on the subject and see some of the best places you can search for reviews.

-Goodreads is the perfect place to host book giveaways.
-You can use your finished book or an advance reader copy as a prize.
 Since people on Goodreads are there to read and recommend books to others, you can get reviews even before the book launch.

-• Influencers
+c.
+Influencers

-• Booksellers
+d.
+Booksellers

 If you’re planning to print a few books for physical bookstores, you can send ARC copies to booksellers who could write you reviews and recommend your book after it’s published.

-• Launch team
+e.
+Launch team

 If you have one, of course.
 But most authors do because a launch team can consist of your fanbase, family, friends, and other professionals who help you with your book launch and after.

-3. Get Reviews with PublishDrive’s Review Tool
+3. Get reviews with PublishDrive’s Review Tool

 With PublishDrive, you can get reviews by sending review copies to your friends or influencers directly from Apple Books or Google Play Books.